U.S. indicts 13 suspected members of hacker group Anonymous

 "This will be a calm, coordinated display of blood.
 We will not be merciful," said one set of instructions for the attacks quoted in the indictment.

-Other websites targeted were those of the Library of Congress, Bank of America Corp, Visa Inc and MasterCard Inc, the Justice Department said.
+Other websites targeted were those of the Library of Congress, Bank of America Corp (BAC.N), Visa Inc (V.N) and MasterCard Inc (MA.N), the Justice Department said.

 Those charged ranged in age from 21 to 65 and lived in 13 different U.S. states.